The sunflower alone can be used as an ornament, attached to a hat, or worn as a hair piece.

 This variation from the sunflower has more petals, and they are folded in a slightly different manner.

-This origami sunflower is presented in another video.
+This origami sunflower variation is taught in another video.

 . . . . . . . . . .